Table of contents

 - Non-automatable data that would be stored in chunks (example: stored impulse response)

-We want to do all of those items, but didn't get the time yet.
+We'd like to do those items, but didn't get the time yet.
 Check the Release Notes to get an idea of Dplug's velocity.

-You can also sponsor Dplug to make it happen.
+You can also sponsor Dplug, or even better, get involved in the codebase to make it happen.

 # Alternatives to Dplug

 Be sure to consider the alternatives before settling on a plug-in framework.